History of UNHCR

 There for people forced to flee for over 70 years

-Initially, UNHCR, the UN Refugee Agency, was established by the United Nations General Assembly in 1950 in the aftermath of the Second World War to help the millions of Europeans who had fled or lost their homes.
+Initially, UNHCR, the UN Refugee Agency, was established in the aftermath of the Second World War to help the millions of Europeans who had fled or lost their homes.
 We were given three years to complete this work, and then disband.

-As new refugee crises unfolded across the globe, our mandate was extended multiple times throughout the 20th century until a General Assembly resolution in 2003 made the agency permanent.
+As new refugee crises unfolded across the globe, our mandate was extended multiple times throughout the 20th century until a General Assembly resolution in 2003 made the mandate permanent.

 Over the years, our scope has widened to also include supporting refugees returning home, people forcibly displaced within their own country, and those denied a nationality and left stateless.

-UNHCR now has 18,879 personnel working in 137 countries.
-We have helped more than 50 million refugees to successfully restart their lives, and continue to protect and provide support for the 89.3 million people currently displaced.
+UNHCR now has 20,739 personnel working in 135 countries.
+We have helped more than 50 million refugees to successfully restart their lives and continue to protect and provide support for the 108.4 million people who are currently displaced.

 Please consider donating today